chronis10/pid_lib/README.md

 # Description
-A simple PID controller library in Python, suitable for robotic application.
+A simple PID controller library in Python, suitable for robotics applications.

 Instructions
 ===